miracleramos2025/college-roi-analysis/data/README.md

+# Data Directory

+This folder contains the datasets used in the final project.
+It includes both raw and cleaned datasets.

-## Datasets
+## Contents

-The data for this project was sourced from Kaggle, specifically the 'College Salaries' dataset provided by the Wall Street Journal (WSJ).
-This dataset can be accessed at [Kaggle](https://www.kaggle.com/datasets/wsj/college-salaries) and was downloaded on November 3, 2024.
+1. **`degrees-that-pay-back.csv`**

-- Degrees That Pay You Back: This dataset contains starting and mid-career salaries for various undergraduate majors.
+   - Kaggle dataset with starting and mid-career salary data for various undergraduate majors.

-- Salaries by College Type: This dataset provides salary data by school type, including starting median salary, mid-career median salary, and percentile salaries.

-- Salaries by Region: This dataset includes salary information categorized by region and school, including starting and mid-career salaries.
+2. **`salaries-by-college-type.csv`**
+   - Dataset with salary data categorized by institution type.

+3. **`salaries-by-region.csv`**
+   - Dataset with salary data segmented by region.

+4. **`Most-Recent-Cohorts-Field-of-Study.csv`**
+   - College Scorecard dataset with detailed earnings and debt data by field of study.

+## Notes

+- Missing values in the College Scorecard dataset marked as "PS" were replaced with `NA`.
+- For more details on the cleaning process, refer to the `4_data_collection.R` script.